MahmoudEissaM/Crowdfunding-Web-app/README.md

 # Crowdfunding Web App

-A full-stack crowdfunding platform built with **Django** and **React**.
-Users can create and support crowdfunding projects, manage their profiles, and explore and donate to campaigns created by others.
+A full-stack crowdfunding platform built using **Django** and **Django Templates**.
+Users can create and support projects, manage their profiles, and explore campaigns created by others — all through a clean and responsive interface.

+---
 ## 🚀 Features

 - User authentication and authorization